IlhomBek-F/Faceup/README.md

 ## Overview

-Facemash is an application that leverages the Unsplash API to provide users with high-quality, royalty-free images for their creative projects.
+Faceup is an application that leverages the Unsplash API to provide users with high-quality, royalty-free images for their creative projects.
 Whether you're a developer, designer, or content creator, this app makes it easy to search for and display stunning images right from Unsplash's extensive library.

 ## Features